Think back to the last time you completed an online customer survey. You probably filled it out, never heard back from anyone, and forgot about it.

 It helps gather feedback on how easy or difficult it was to resolve their issues and if they are satisfied with the support received.

-What Are the Benefits of Follow-Up Survey Emails?
+What are the Benefits of Follow-Up Survey Emails?

 Before discussing how to follow up on respondents, we believe it’s important to know why you should follow up at all.
 So, here are a few benefits of following up via surveys.